mekomsolutions/shared-github-workflow/docs/maven-check-deps-build-publish.md

 - `maven-args`: Additional arguments to pass to Maven.
 Default is `-DskipTests=true`.
 - `java-version`: Java version to use for building.
 Default is `17`.
 - `java-distribution`: Java distribution to use for building.
 Default is `temurin`.
+- `upload-artifacts`: Whether to upload the artifacts to GitHub using upload-artifacts action.
+Default is `false`.
+- `upload-artifacts-path`: The path to the artifacts to upload.
+Default is empty.
+- `upload-artifacts-name`: The name of the artifacts to upload.
+Default is `artifact`.

 ## Secrets